jewettaij/visfd/README.md

 ## Funding

-VISFD is funded by NIH grant R01GM120604.
+VISFD was funded by NIH grant R01GM120604.